Mdsomratakbor/SQL-INTERVIEW-QUESTION/question.md

 - **Left Join:**  `Left Join in SQL is used to return all the rows from the left table but only the matching rows from the right table where the join condition is fulfilled.`
 - **Right Join:** `Right Join in SQL is used to return all the rows from the right table but only the matching rows from the left table where the join condition is fulfilled.`
 - **Full Join:** `Full join returns all the records when there is a match in any of the tables.
 Therefore, it returns all the rows from the left-hand side table and all the rows from the right-hand side tablen`

+# 6. What is the difference between CHAR and VARCHAR2 datatype in SQL?
+`Both Char and Varchar2 are used for characters datatype but varchar2 is used for character strings of variable length whereas Char is used for strings of fixed length.
+For example, char(10) can only store 10 characters and will not be able to store a string of any other length whereas varchar2(10) can store any length i.e 6,8,2 in this variable.`

+#7.
+What is a Primary key?
+- `Table - SQL Interview Questions - EdurekaA Primary key in SQL is a column (or collection of columns) or a set of columns that uniquely identifies each row in the table.`
+- `Uniquely identifies a single row in the table`
+- `Null values not allowed`
+**Example- In the Student table, Stu_ID is the primary key.**